 Substantially all of PNG's and PNG(NE)'s pipeline facilities are located across Crown land or privately-owned property under rights-of-way granted by the Crown or the owners in perpetuity or for so long as they are used for pipeline purposes.
 Approximately three kilometers of main pipelines and approximately nine kilometers of lateral transmission pipelines cross reserves established under the Indian Act (Canada), for which PNG has appropriate land rights.
 Compressor and metering stations are principally located on land owned by PNG.
-PNG owns its local offices in Terrace, Prince Rupert, Kitimat, Burns Lake, Smithers, Dawson Creek, Tumbler Ridge and Fort St. John and leases office space in a number of other communities in its service area and in Vancouver.
+PNG owns its local offices in Terrace, Prince Rupert, Kitimat, Burns Lake, Smithers, Summit Lake, Dawson Creek, Tumbler Ridge and Fort St. John and leases office space in Vanderhoof and Vancouver.